 In this context, an 'office or place of profit' includes:

-The Companies Act 2013 defines 'remuneration' as any money or its equivalent given or passed to any person for services rendered by him and includes perquisites.
-All companies (whether private, public, or listed) are subject to corporate governance norms applicable to executive remuneration as explored below.
+The Companies Act defines 'remuneration' as any money or its equivalent given or passed to any person for services rendered by him or her and includes perquisites.
+All companies (whether private, public or listed) are subject to corporate governance norms applicable to executive remuneration as explored below.

 i Nomination and remuneration committee

-- public companies having paid up share capital of 100 million rupees;
+- public companies with paid-up share capital of 100 million rupees;

-- public companies having turnover of 1 billion rupees; and
+- public companies with turnover of 1 billion rupees; and

-- public companies which have, in aggregate, outstanding loans, debentures and deposits, exceeding 500 million rupees.
+- public companies that have, in aggregate, outstanding loans, debentures and deposits exceeding 500 million rupees.